msychalice/leetcode/README.md

 However, we can optimize the previous procedure by using max heap instead of sorting all the points.
 Since updating an element in max heap is O(log n).
 We can initiate a max heap with the first K points (O(K)) and update the max heap ((n-K)O(log K)).

+## 322. Coin Change
+This is a typical task that can use the result of smaller scale task.
+Note that when get a new solution, need to compare to the existing solution, only update it if the new one is smaller.